brageon/brageon.github.io/README.md

 # ETL skeleton for containers
 This should be a text-to-float translator with repo rest as backend.
 Task: Redirect user to S3 after prompt input.
 Why: (1) Flask endpoint with Lambda is replacing the need for manually updating FURL (CI).
 (2) Main advantage of API Gateway over FURL is throttling and quotas for preventing uncontrolled expenses inside usage plans.
-This repo is frontend for *rest* and the goal with this pipeline is to learn Docker.
+This repo is *rest* frontend and the goal with this pipeline is to learn Docker.

 ```
 Codespace is (1) track record without PRs: git stash for temporary git commit, git rev-list --count --all,